SmithWillSuffice/ohanga-pai/content/empirical/1_ohangapai_projects.md

 #### Summary

 A simpler way to say all that is that the existence of a single currency monopoly power means a single currency region is inherently macroeconomic, the macro dictates the micro in several ways, so it is inherently a top-down system (with some elements of bottom-up, if there is a semblance of a democracy).
-For more of this sort of theory of micro versus macro in economics see the [philosophy section](/ohanga-pai/questions/)
+For more of this sort of theory of micro versus macro in economics see the [philosophy section](/ohanga-pai/questions/) or [Professor Steve Keen\'s work](https://doi.org/10.1080/09538259.2020.1810887) and [here](https://ssrn.com/abstract=3466606), and [here.](https://www.rrojasdatabank.info/Keen49.pdf)